meta-toolkit/meta/search-tutorial.md

 For this app, we need to add a path to the query file.

 {% highlight toml %}
-querypath = "./"
+query-path = "./path-to-queries.txt"
 {% endhighlight %}

 The query file contains one query per line, and they are run on the current index.
-You quickly make your own query file in the current directory if you don't have one.
-It must be named `dataset-queries.txt`, where in our example `dataset` is `20newsgroups`.
+You can quickly make your own query file in the current directory if you don't have one.

 {% highlight bash %}
 ./query-runner config.toml